 The CRM angled prospecting

 - A CRM focused on prospecting above all

 - No marketing features

 - No account-based vision

-NoCRM is an excellent, lightweight tool for small and medium-sized sales teams.
-It allows you to optimise your sales processes and to gain in performance and efficiency.
+NoCRM is an excellent, lightweight tool for small to medium-sized sales teams.
+It allows you to optimize your business processes and gain in performance and efficiency.

-It is a very light and simple tool to implement, resolutely focused on prospecting.
+It is a very light and simple tool to set up, resolutely turned towards prospection.
 If you have relatively short sales cycles, this may be the ideal tool to take your performance to the next level.

 Try noCRM for free

 NoCRM offers a free 15-day trial with access to all features.